 Day One – Back In Italy

 We landed at Naples International Airport late in the morning.
 Our coach transfer into Sorrento was already arranged through Jet2.
 The journey from the airport into Sorrento took around two hours.
 Vicky had a bit of a sleep on the coach but as usual I was wide awake and taking in all the scenery.
-Our base for four nights was the Hotel Tirrenia in the centre of town on Corso Italia, the main street through Sorrento.
+Our home for four nights was the Hotel Tirrenia situated on Corso Italia, the main street through Sorrento.

 Hungry, thirsty and eager to start exploring we had a quick change and freshen up and wandered into town.
 Our first stop, Piazza Tasso.
 We sat for an hour in Bar Ercolano with an ice cold Birra Moretti and complimentary nibbles.
 We planned what we wanted to do for the rest of the day.